glitched-nx/linkalho/README.md

 <br>

 ### <u>Reboot to payload</u>
-After completing the selected operation, Linkalho will try to find the best way to reboot to an existing payload:
+After completing the selected operation, Linkalho will reboot to an existing payload if:
-- if the user places a payload file in the application's root (`/switch/linkalho/payload.bin`)
+- the console hardware is Erista and the user places a payload file in the application's root (`/switch/linkalho/payload.bin`)

-- if Atmosphere is detected and `/atmosphere/reboot_payload.bin` exists
-- if ReiNX is detected and `/ReiNX.bin` exists
-- if SXOS is detected it will issue a soft-reboot
+Reboot to payload is not supported on Mariko hardware!
 <br>

 ## <b>Usage</b>: